Punjabi diaspora: New Zealand

 In New Zealand, Punjabis are one of the largest group of Indian New Zealanders.

 Persian Gulf states

 In the Gulf states, the largest group among Pakistani expatriates are the Punjabis.

 Indonesia

 Punjabis are the second largest Indian group in Indonesia, right after Tamil people, some of them are known as film producer, politician and athlete such as Manoj Punjabi, H. S. Dillon, Gurnam Singh, Ayu Azhari, and Musa Rajekshah.
-Punjabis in Indonesia are majority following Sikhism or Islam, according to some source, the population of Punjabi are estimate about 35,000 to 60,000.
+Punjabis in Indonesia adheres primarily to Sikhism, Hinduism and Islam, according to some source, the population of ethnic Punjabis are estimated to be around 35,000 to 60,000.

 Philippines

 The Philippines has over 50,000 Punjabi Indians as recently as the year 2016, not including illegal Punjabi Indian immigrants.
 This makes the Philippines having the 6th highest population of Punjabi Indians in the world.

 Singapore

 The third largest group among Indo-Singaporeans in 1980 were Punjabis (after Tamils - who form a majority of Indo-Singaporeans - and Malayalis), at 7.8% of the Indo-Singaporean population.